Reinvesting in society

 As an international business we make positive contributions with jobs and employment, revenue to governments, application of international standards and the investments we make.
-We support livelihoods through wealth creation and community participation.
+We support livelihoods through our operations, supply chain and community partnerships.
 We partner, support fundraising and encourage volunteering.
 In our supply chain we promote responsible labour practices that respect human rights.

-Livelihoods relate to standards of living and tackling poverty.
-We use socio-economic impact assessments to better understand our direct and indirect impacts and the contributions that we make to stakeholders.
+We use select socio-economic impact assessments to better understand our direct and indirect impacts and the contributions that we make to stakeholders.
 A number of country-specific and regional assessments have been undertaken including a socio-economic impact assessment for West Africa.
 We have undertaken a social-economic impact assessment twice in Morocco.
 We share our views on its use here.

 Our global tax contribution through corporate and tobacco taxation is around some £17 billion annually.
 It’s our policy to maintain an effective tax rate which enhances value whilst having due regard to financial and reputational risks.
 Our policy is to ensure compliance with tobacco taxation and product supply legislation and to engage constructively with revenue authorities worldwide to help combat illicit trade.
 In compliance with legislation, our UK Tax Strategy is made available on our website.

 We choose to have a central community investment budget, to support employee engagement and the communities with the greatest need connected to our business footprint.